The 12 Scariest and Most Dangerous Roads in the World

-This list includes some, if not all, of the most dangerous roads in the world.
+This list includes some of the most dangerous roads in the world.
 Videos are provided for each road, many of which show travel over some of the roughest terrain on the planet.
 So, if you don’t get frightened easily, fasten your seatbelt and take a virtual ride.
-And, if you’ve actually traveled on any of these awesome avenues, please let the author know.
+And if you’ve actually traveled on any of these awesome avenues, please let the author know.

 Now let’s begin the countdown.

 Length: 16.5 miles (26.5 kilometers)